koii-network/ezsandbox/Lesson 4/PartIII.md

 const value = randomShift + encryptedMsg;
 ```

 1. We're first specifying an original message that will be encrypted and submitted.
-It looks like the message you decided with is "koii rocks!".
+It looks like you decided with the message, "koii rocks!".
 We agree!

 2. Next, we get a random number from 1-5 to shift our Caesar cipher by.
 This is specifically done to make your life a little harder!
 We don't want your audit logic to be as simple as checking if the value equals `"koii rocks!"`, that'd be no fun.
-But, for simplicity sake, we decided to keep the shift between 1 and 5 letters
+But, for simplicity sake, we decided to keep the shift between 1 and 5 letters.

 3. We encrypt the message with a standard Caesar cipher using the random number we want to shift by.
 If you're curious about the code used to do this, feel free to investigate `caesar-cipher/caesar-cipher.js`.